steelwheels/KiwiScript/KiwiLibrary/Document/Class/Console.md

 # Console class
 The *Console* class is used to print text to console.

-## Global variables
+## Global variable
-Following global variables are defined for console operation.
+The singleton object is defined for Console class.

 |Variable   |Class    | Description                     |
 |:---       |:---     |:---                             |